tmorin/idomizer/README.md

 ### Custom elements

-For Incremental DOM, custom elements are regular HTML elements.
+For [incremental-dom], custom elements are regular HTML elements.
-So, if a custom element generates a sub-tree (i.e. a light DOM) outside a ShadowDOM node, it will be overridden during the execution of the function `patch()`.
+So, if a custom element generates a sub-tree (i.e. a light DOM) outside of a ShadowDOM node, it will be overridden during the execution of the function `patch()`.
-To control this default behavior, Incremental DOM provides the function `skip()` saying:
+To control this default behavior, [incremental-dom] provides the function `skip()` saying:
-_don't touch the inner light DOM of the current node!_
+_don't touch the inner light DOM of the just opened node!_

 By default idomizier detects the custom elements and force the call of the function `skip()` to protect their light DOM nodes.
 Custom elements are detected according to the following rules: